ascend4/ascend4/DER.md

 - qlfdid support for both canonical and tree-path derivative references
 - METHOD-time direct manipulation of derivative pseudo-instances
 - browser and ascxx exposure of derivative pseudo-children
+- QRSlv treatment of derivative pseudo-instances as ordinary variables, fixed to zero by default until explicitly edited

 ## Current Squishy Bits